frankaemika/docs/source/libfranka.rst

 If during a realtime loop Control does not receive any packets during 20 cycles, i.e. 20 ms, you will receive a ``communication_constraints_violation`` error.
-Note that if your connection has intermittent packet drops, it might not stop, but it could trigger discontinuity errors even when your source signals are conform with the interface specification.
+Note that if your connection has intermittent packet drops, it might not stop, but it could trigger `discontinuity` errors even when your source signals are conform with the interface specification.
-In that case, check our :ref:`troubleshooting section <motion-stopped-due-to-discontinuities>` and consider enabling the :ref:`rate limiters <rate-limiters>` to increase the robustness of your control loop.
+In that case, check our :ref:`troubleshooting section <motion-stopped-due-to-discontinuities>` and consider enabling the :ref:`signal processing functions <signal-processing>` to increase the robustness of your control loop.

 Behavioral errors